scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

     # 3      30  30  30
     # 4      40  40  40

-If an array contains records with fields of different nested list lengths, however, a single DataFrame cannot losslessly encode the information, though a collection related by a foreign key can.
+If an array contains records with fields of different nested list lengths, however, a single DataFrame cannot losslessly encode the information, though several DataFrames related by a key can.

 Other third-party libraries, such as NumExpr, are similarly wrapped to generalize their treatment of NumPy arrays to Awkward Arrays.